bet4a/d3wiki/Upgrading-to-3.0.md

 ## Transitions

 D3’s transition subsystem has been significantly overhauled for 3.0 to make it easier to construct complex sequences of transitions.
-You’re not likely to notice these changes unless you’re using transitions extensively.
-And if you are, I highly recommend reading [Working with Transitions](http://bost.ocks.org/mike/transition/).
+If you’re using transitions extensively, I also recommend reading [Working with Transitions](http://bost.ocks.org/mike/transition/).

 The first change is that **[transition.attr](Transitions#wiki-attr), [transition.style](Transitions#wiki-style) and [transition.text](Transitions#wiki-text) now evaluate their property functions immediately**.
-This makes them behave just like their selection equivalents.
-However, in 2.x, these functions were evaluated asynchronously when the transition started!
-For example, consider the following code:
+In 2.x, these functions were evaluated asynchronously when the transition started, which was frequently confusing!
+Consider the following code:

 ```js
 // First transition the line to the new data.